Rotator Cuff Tears and Related Injuries

 Rotator Cuff tears…

 Rotator cuff tears are surprisingly common.
-Many patients have tendon tears and do not even know it.
-Many rotator cuff tears are attritional, and are not the result of a single injury to the tendon.
-This means the tendon simply wore out over time.
-Some rotator cuff injuries or tears occur because of trauma and are termed acute.
-If you are over 50 you have over a 25% chance of having a rotator cuff tear!
-Even without pain!
-That is why we as physicians need to treat patients and not MRI findings.
-The rotator cuff tear may NOT be the source of your pain.
-Too many surgeons are too quick to pull the trigger on recommending surgery just because an MRI found a tear.
-Jim Andrews, a very famous sports medicine physicians to many professional athletes found that over 90% of MRIs in pitchers with NO SHOULDER PAIN had tears and other abnormalities which would normally lead to a recommendation for surgery.
+Many patients have rotator cuff tears and do not even know it.
+Many rotator cuff tears are degenerative and are not the result of a single injury to the tendon.
+This means your tendon simply wore out over time.
+Some rotator cuff injuries or tears do occur because of trauma and are termed acute rotator cuff tears.
+Degenerative rotator cuff tears and acute rotator cuff tears are two different situations that require a different treatment approach in most cases.
 Why do some rotator cuff tears lead to pain and others do not… we don’t know!.

 Partial thickness rotator cuff tears….

 Partial thickness rotator cuff tears are very common and unless your pain has not improved with non-operative treatment, are rarely an indication for surgery.
 The rotator cuff is very thick and partial tears occur when a portion of the rotator cuff pulls away from its attachment to the bone.
 Most patients with partial thickness rotator cuff tears will present in a manner similar to patients who suffer from tendinosis—and in many situations, the treatment is very similar.
-Most patients with tendinosis, and partial tears will improve with rest, ice, medication, physical therapy or an occasional injection.
-Their most common complaint is pain with lifting the arm overhead — and they will also, typically have severe pain at night.
+Most patients with tendinosis and partial tears will improve with rest, ice, medication, physical therapy or an occasional injection.
+Their most common complaint is a pain with lifting the arm overhead — and they will also, typically have severe pain at night.
+Click here to read more on partial thickness rotator cuff tears.
+Recent advances have enabled us to apply a small biological patch to heal most partial thickness rotator cuff tears when your pain does not respond to non-surgical measures.

 Is an MRI necessary?

-If you have very severe pain, disability and have not improved with non-surgical management then nn MRI can be very useful in the surgical decision making process.
+If you have severe pain and have not improved with nonsurgical management, then an MRI can be very useful in the surgical decision-making process.
 Some tears of the rotator cuff may not be repairable, or have a poor prognosis (may not heal).
-If the torn portion has “retracted” or pulled too far away from the bone, a repair will be difficult and the re-tear or recurrence rate may be high.
+If the torn portion has “retracted” or pulled too far away from the bone, a repair will be difficult and the re-tear or recurrence rate after surgery may be high.
 An MRI can tell us exactly how far the tear has retracted.

-Rotator cuff “atrophy and fatty infiltration”….
-These are very important prognostic factors when considering rotator cuff surgery.
-If the rotator cuff has been torn for a long time the muscle may actually turn into fat (fatty infiltration)!!!
-Fat does not contract or act like a muscle, so repairing a rotator cuff tear where the muscles have turned to fat is unlikely to improve your function.
+Rotator cuff “atrophy and fatty infiltration”… These are very important prognostic factors when considering rotator cuff surgery.
+If the rotator cuff has been torn for a long time the muscle may actually turn into fat (fatty infiltration).
+Fat does not act like a muscle, so repairing a rotator cuff tear where the muscles have turned to fat is unlikely to improve your function.
 Unfortunately, even if a repair is successful, the fat will NOT turn back into muscle tissue.
-An MRI is very useful in determining the degree of atrophy or fatty infiltration.
+As with retraction, an MRI is very useful in determining the degree of atrophy or fatty infiltration.

-Without a doubt the literature clearly supports that the answer to this question is NO. Many rotator cuff tears do not require surgery.
-Many, many rotator cuff tears are small and attritional or degenerative in nature.
-That means the rotator cuff tissue simply wore out over time … a long time.
+Many rotator cuff tears do not require surgery.
+Many rotator cuff tears are small and degenerative in nature.
+That means the rotator cuff tissue simply wore out over time.
 Many patients with small tears can usually be managed with physical therapy, occasional injections, and activity modification.
-Some tears will grow in size over time, but many will not.
-Therefore, if non-surgical treatment is successful in alleviating your pain, you should still follow up with your surgeon twice a year to be sure the tear has not gotten any larger.
+Some tears will grow in size over time.
+Therefore, if non-surgical treatment is successful in alleviating your pain, you should still follow up with your surgeon to be sure the tear has not become any larger.

 Remember: Even if you are doing well —- some small tears become larger.
 We do not know which tears will grow and which will not, so follow-up with your surgeon is important, even if you feel fine.